SweetSexySavage: Background and production

 After wrapping up the North American leg of the You Should Be Here Tour, new recording sessions for the album started in Philadelphia around Halloween 2015.
 The album was announced to be arriving "soon" in mid 2016 by Kehlani on Twitter.
 Work continued into 2016 where Kehlani finished and since has passed it onto their label.

 The bulk of the album's production was handled by Pop & Oak, with Kehlani also working with many others, including their musical director and producer Jahaan Sweet, who they worked with on their mixtapes.

 The album was inspired by TLC's album, CrazySexyCool.
 Kehlani also cited Natasha Bedingfield, Colbie Caillat, Gwen Stefani, and Pink as the biggest inspirations for the album.
 They stated that it was "more fun and aggressive" than their earlier work.

 Singles

-"Crzy" was released as the lead single from SweetSexySavage on July 15, 2016, and peaked at number eighty-five on the US Billboard Hot 100.
+"CRZY" was released as the lead single from SweetSexySavage on July 15, 2016, and peaked at number eighty-five on the US Billboard Hot 100.
 Kehlani performed the single on Jimmy Kimmel Live! to promote the album's release.

 The second single, "Distraction", was released on July 23, 2016, and also peaked at number eighty-five on the Hot 100.
 The song impacted rhythmic radios in mid-January and has peaked in the top 40 of the rhythmic radio charts.
 Its accompanying music video received over 2 million views in one day on YouTube.

 "Gangsta", which is featured in the DC film Suicide Squad was released on August 1, 2016, as the album's third single.
-The fourth single, "Keep On", was released on January 27, 2017.
+"Gangsta" peaked at forty-one on the Hot 100, becoming Kehlani's highest charting song.